A QUICK PASTA DISH for Spring: artichokes, asparagus, peas

 IMG_2275-800x598

 I use good quality pasta and sometimes interesting shapes.
-Croxetti (also called corzetti or curzetti) is a traditional type of pasta from Liguria; they are in the shape of flat medallions and usually stamped with a decorative design.
+On this occasion I used Croxetti, the flat medallions from Liguria, and my guests enjoyed it; they are in the shape of flat medallions and usually stamped with a decorative design.
+And of course, any short pasta will do!

 IMG_2277-800x598